2023 Annual Ornament

 mix, they are largely unique in their appearance.”

-The 2022 League ornament comes gift-boxed and sells for $26.
-This annual offering is a critical fundraiser for the League that helps support local artists and affiliated League Fine Craft Galleries.
-The ornament is a thoughtful keepsake to mark any special occasion, milestone, or holiday.
-Each of these cast pewter ornaments, which capture the eight petals of the poinsettia flower, is hand finished and inscribed by the artist with his signature and the date.
+The 2023 League ornament comes gift-boxed and sells for $26.
+This annual offering is an important fundraiser for the League that supports local artists and affiliated League Fine Craft Galleries.
+The ornament is a thoughtful keepsake to mark any special occasion, milestone or holiday.
+Each of these turned wooden ornaments, which feature seven different species of wood, is hand finished and inscribed by the artist with his signature and the date.

-For decades, juried League members have submitted a piece to be considered for the Annual Ornament.
-Managers of the League of NH Craftsmen Fine Craft Galleries review the designs and select a winner.
+For decades, juried League members have participated in a yearly call for work to be considered for the Annual Ornament.
+Managers of the League of NH Craftsmen Fine Craft Galleries review the submitted pieces and select a winner.

 About the League of NH Craftsmen

 Our mission is to advance, cultivate and champion excellence in fine craft.
 The League pursues that mission through educational programming, leadership initiatives, marketplace strategies and support services.